 How long does it take for chronic sinusitis to go away?

-This depends on the underlying cause.
+This depends on the underlying cause of chronic sinusitis.
 For example, people with blocked sinus drainage channels may improve rapidly after surgery, whereas those with a fungal infection may need lengthy courses of antifungal medicines before they notice any improvement.

 How do you treat chronic sinusitis without antibiotics?